One hurt in Maple Ridge gunshot incident - BC Local News

 Ridge Meadows RCMP Const.
-Noelie Royant said officers responded to a report of a “single gunshot” fired in the 11400-block of 207th St. just before three a.m. on Sept.
+Noelie Royant said officers responded to a report of a “single gunshot” fired in the 11400-block of 207th Street just before 3 a.m. on Saturday, Sept.
 11.

-Royant said the injured person, a male, was taken to hospital with a “non-life-threatening” injury.
+The injured person, a male, was taken to hospital with a “non-life-threatening” injury, Royant said.

 More details were expected to be released Monday.

-A witness to the incident, who asked to remain anonymous, told the Maple Ridge — Pitt Meadows News that after the sound of a shot was heard, at least four police vehicles and multiple officers could be observed at the scene.
+A witness to the incident, who asked to remain anonymous, told the Maple Ridge-Pitt Meadows News that after the sound of a shot was heard, at least four police cruisers and multiple officers could be observed at the scene.

 Two were taken into custody at the scene, the witness noted.